 High Park is a municipal park in Toronto, Ontario.
 It spans 161 hectares (400 acres) and is a mixed recreational and natural park, with sporting facilities, cultural facilities, educational facilities, gardens, playgrounds and a zoo.
 One third of the park remains in a natural state, with a rare oak savannah ecology.

 High Park was opened to the public in 1876 and is based on a bequest of land from John George Howard to the City of Toronto.
 It is the largest park entirely within the city.

-Once I got to Bloor Street W, I headed west and walked around Bloor West Village for a while.
+Once I got to Bloor Street W, I headed east and headed back into the park again.

 I spent some time in the off-leash dog area, which is quite large ... some dog walkers arrived with a lot of dogs when I was there.

 Once I got back to where I started (5.5km later), I headed home of the Queen Street bus.